Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 Platform Management 13.15.1 is a patch release which includes one new feature.

 {{% alert title="Note" color="primary" %}}
-With this release, organizations which are currently entitled to access Unified Catalog have been granted an __Amplify Enterprise Marketplace__ subscription.
+With this release, organizations which were previously entitled to access Unified Catalog have been granted an __Amplify Enterprise Marketplace__ subscription.
 {{% /alert %}}

 __New feature__